ShuoYang-1998/Few_Shot_Distribution_Calibration/README.md

 ```save_features
 python save_plk.py --dataset [miniImagenet/CUB]
 ```
-## Or you can directly download the extracted features/pretrained models from the link:
+### Or you can directly download the extracted features/pretrained models from the link:
 https://drive.google.com/drive/folders/1IjqOYLRH0OwkMZo8Tp4EG02ltDppi61n?usp=sharing

-***Actually, all our algorithm is built upon the extracted features (We perform data augmentation in the feature space).
-The training procedure and the pretrained backbone are both irrelevant to our method.
-The pretrained model and the extracted features we used are the same as the reference work 'S2M2' (Their project page [https://github.com/nupurkmr9/S2M2_fewshot](url)).
-You can reproduce our work by just simply applying evaluate_DC.py on the provided features.
-Or you can apply our method on your own model.***

 After downloading the extracted features, please adjust your file path according to the code.